ziteh/LEAP-upper-limb/README.md

 Data package used between ROS 2 and STM32.

-Ever data package contains several bytes, the first byte is 'header', other bytes are 'payload'.
+Ever data package contains several bytes, the first byte is "header", the last byte is "EOT" symbol, other bytes are "payload".

 > All the "X" in following table are meaning "Don't care".